nadine3780/nadine_lehmann-dt1-23/README.md

 Architecture diagram
 - Used the graph drawing software https://draw.io/
-	- Visualising the individual applications used and show it in the overall context of this assignment
+- Visualising the individual applications used and show them in the overall context of this assignment

  ![Architecture diagram](https://github.com/nadine3780/nadine_lehmann-dt1-23/blob/main/DT1-architecture_Nadine%20Caterina%20Lehmann.drawio.png)